Home » Volcanoes » Cinder Cones

 cinder eruption at Cumbre Vieja Volcano

 Cumbre Vieja Volcano on the Canary Island of La Palma, has been erupting cinders, volcanic ash and lava from multiple cinder cones high on Cumbre Vieja Ridge.
-These eruptions are powered by a jets of gas escaping from a magma chamber below.
-The jets of gas blow cinders and volcanic ash high into the air and the winds (blowing from left to right in this photo) carry the cinders and ash until they rain down on communities and cultivated areas in the lowland below.
+These eruptions are powered by jets of gas escaping from a magma chamber below.
+The jets of gas blow cinders and volcanic ash high into the air, and the winds (blowing from left to right in this photo) carry the cinders and ash until they rain down on communities and cultivated areas in the lowland below.
 Lava flows emerging from the same vents flow downhill, destroy everything in their path, and cover the landscape in black basalt.
 Photo copyright by Addictive Stock Creatives / Alamy Stock Photo.

 Cinder Cone Volcano